scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

                     # append it to registeredFiles list

                     # create a new step to register the new file
-                    # use _insertFunctionStep with registerImageStepadding the parameter file, and
+                    # use _insertFunctionStep with registerImageStep adding the parameter file, and
                     # self.readXmlFile as a prerequisite parameter of the first
                     # and store the returned value in a variable (newStep)